 § 50.02 ACCUMULATION OF SOLID WASTE.

-(A) (1) No owner or occupant of a residential dwelling unit or commercial establishment shall permit the accumulation of refuse upon residential or commercial premise for a period in excess of six days.
+(A) No person shall accumulate or maintain, or allow the accumulation or maintenance, of refuse upon a residential or commercial premise for more than six days.

 (B) Leaves, yard waste and vegetable waste may be stored for composting purposes in a manner which will not harbor rodents or become a public nuisance.